mha0376/Analysis_Sales_Data_2019/README.md

 5. Install dependencies: `pip install -r requirements.txt` (A `requirements.txt` file should be created listing all project dependencies.
 This file should be added to the repository.)

-## Usage Guide

-1. **Data Preparation:**  (Describe the process of preparing the data for analysis.
-Mention file paths or specific data loading procedures.)
-2. **Running the Analysis:** (Explain how to run the analysis scripts.
-Provide specific command-line instructions if applicable, e.g., `python analysis_script.py`.)
-3. **Output:** (Describe where the output (e.g., reports, visualizations) is generated and in what format.)

-## API Documentation (if applicable)

-(Add API documentation if the project exposes any APIs.
-This section would be unnecessary if this is purely data analysis.)

 ## Contributing Guidelines

 Contributions are welcome!
 Please follow these guidelines: